 Amanpreet (Aman) Kaur

-Before coming to Penn, Aman worked as a Research Assistant for Reference & Instruction and the Outreach & Engagement Intern at the Rutgers University Libraries and as a CV Inputter/Categorizer for the Rutgers University Office of Institutional Research and Academic Planning.
-She also completed work as an intern at the Rutgers Cancer Institute of New Jersey Resource & Learning Center, earning the 2015 Health Sciences Library Association of New Jersey student award for her outstanding work there.
-Aman also served in the 2013 - 2014 Literacy AmeriCorps of Palm Beach County, where she developed Adult Literacy Services for the Boynton Beach City Library.
-She holds a Master of Library and Information Science degree from Rutgers.
-From Iowa State, she holds a BS in Family & Consumer Sciences Education & Studies, with a minor in Engineering Studies.
+Before coming to Penn, Aman worked in multiple capacities at Rutgers University, where she obtained a Master of Library and Information Science.
+She earned the 2015 Health Sciences Library Association of New Jersey student award for her outstanding work as the Spring 2015 intern at the Rutgers Cancer Institute of New Jersey Resource & Learning Center.
+Aman also served in the 2013 - 2014 Literacy AmeriCorps of Palm Beach County, where she developed and managed Adult Literacy Services for the Boynton Beach City Library.
+She hold a BS in Family & Consumer Sciences Education & Studies with a minor in Engineering Studies from Iowa State and a Certificate in Grant Writing from the County College of Morris.
 While at Iowa State, she also spent time abroad including a half-semester undergraduate teaching experience in Indonesia and two internships in Ireland.
-Aman currently holds secondary school teaching certifications.
 In April 2018, Aman became one of the 2018 Iowa STATEment Makers for Career Achievement, an honor given to young alumni by the Iowa State University Alumni Association.